Search over 1.4 million articles by over 600 experts

 Periclean Athens

-The Age of Pericles refers to part of the Classical Age of Greece, when culturally and politically the dominant polis was Athens.
-It was characterized by most of the cultural wonders that we associate with ancient Greece.
+The Age of Pericles refers to part of the Classical Age of Greece, when the dominant polis—in terms of culture and politics—was Athens, Greece.
+Most of the cultural wonders that we associate with ancient Greece come from this period.

 The Dates of the Classical Age

-The Age of Pericles runs from the middle of the fifth century to either his death at the start of the Peloponnesian War or at the end of the war in 404.
+The Age of Pericles runs from the middle of the 5th century to either his death at the start of the Peloponnesian War or the end of the war, in 404.

-• Pericles was the foremost statesman of Athens from 461-429.
-He was repeatedly elected to be one of the 10 strategoi (generals).
+While he was not a king or dictator in charge of Athens, Greece, Pericles was the foremost statesman of Athens from 461-429.
+Pericles was repeatedly elected to be one of the 10 strategoi (generals).

-• He was strongly influenced by Aspasia, a female philosopher and courtesan from Miletus, who lived in Athens.
+Pericles was strongly influenced by Aspasia, a female philosopher and courtesan from Miletus, who lived in Athens, Greece.
 Because of a recent citizenship law, Pericles couldn't marry a woman who wasn't born in Athens, so he could only cohabit with Aspasia.

-• Pericles initiated the building of the Acropolis structures.
-The Acropolis had temples and was also behind the Pnyx, the place where the assembly of the people gathered.
-Pericles' preeminent building project was the Parthenon.
-This monumental structure was supervised by the famed Athenian sculptor Pheidias, who was also responsible for the chryselephantine statue of Athena.
-The architects of the Parthenon were Ictinus and Callicrates.
-It was built from 447-432 B.C.
+Pericles initiated the building of the Acropolis structures.
+The Acropolis was the high point of the city, the original fortifiable area before the city of Athens expanded.
+Temples topped the Acropolis, which was behind the Pnyx hill where the assembly of the people gathered.
+Pericles' preeminent building project was the Parthenon (447-432 B.C.), on the Acropolis.
+The famed Athenian sculptor Pheidias, who was also responsible for the chryselephantine statue of Athena, supervised this project.
+Ictinus and Callicrates served as architects for the Parthenon.

-• Pericles is credited with the move of the treasury of the Delian League to Athens and for using its money to rebuilt the temples on the Acropolis that the Persians had destroyed.
-This money was supposed to be for defense and was not supposed to be Athens' to do with as it chose.
+Pericles is credited with moving the treasury of the Delian League to Athens, Greece, and using its money to rebuild the Acropolis temples that the Persians had destroyed.
+This was an abuse of the treasury funds.
+The money was supposed to be for the defense of Athens and its Greek allies.

 Other Famous Men in the Classical Age

-Besides Pericles, Herodotus the father of history and his successor, Thucydides, and the three famous Greek dramatists Aeschylus, Sophocles, and Euripides lived during this period.
+Besides Pericles, Herodotus the father of history and his successor, Thucydides, and the 3 famous Greek dramatists Aeschylus, Sophocles, and Euripides lived during this period.

 There were also renowned philosophers like Democritus during this period, as well as sophists.